p00f/alabaster.nvim/README.md

 - `g:alabaster_floatborder` (default: `false`).
     When true, floating window borders have a foreground colour and background colour is the same as `Normal`.
     When false, floating window borders have no foreground colour and background colour is the same as popup menus.

-## Treesitter
-This colorscheme is designed with nvim-treesitter in mind (there is _some_ highlighting of the default highlight groups but the intended use is with treesitter).
-Please contribute queries if you can, following [these rules](https://github.com/tonsky/sublime-scheme-alabaster#motivation)

 ## Themed plugins
 - [lewis6991/gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim)